If your child experiences anxiety or is unable to cooperate for needed dental work, they can benefit from sedation

 Oral Sedation Dentistry

 Oral sedation dentistry involves the administration of medications that calm a patient creating a drowsy, sleep-like state.
 Oral Sedation patients are conscious, can breathe on their own, and are able to respond to questions.
 This is referred to as “Sedation Dentistry.”
 Some children who are experiencing anxiety and are unable to cooperate for needed dental treatment can benefit from oral sedation dentistry.

 There are different levels of dental sedation.
-When you come in for your appointment, Dr. Hoffmann or Dr. Daugherty will decide which level is best for you or your child.
+When you come in for your appointment, Dr. Hoffmann or Dr. Behl will decide which level is best for you or your child.

 Special Needs Dentistry

 If you have a child with special needs who are unable to cooperate for dental care, we are here to help you and your loved one here at The Dental Anesthesia Center.
 Developmentally disabilities, special needs, and medically compromised individuals suffer from an array of dental problems just like everyone else!
 From dental abscesses to throbbing pain, cavities and gum disease; everyone requires individual attention and dental care.

-When you and your child come in for your appointment, Dr. Hoffmann, Dr. Thoms, or Dr. Daugherty will decide which option is the best for your child depending on their anxiety level and cooperation.
+When you and your child come in for your appointment, Dr. Hoffmann, Dr. Thoms, or Dr. Behl will decide which option is the best for your child depending on their anxiety level and cooperation.